Stacy-Muhia/AirBnB_clone/README.md

 **Description of the command interpreter:**

-~Create a new object (ex: a new User or a new Place)/n ~Retrieve an object from a file, a database etc…/n
+~Create a new object (ex: a new User or a new Place)

+~Retrieve an object from a file, a database etc…

-~Do operations on objects (count, compute stats, etc…)/n ~Update attributes of an object/n
+~Do operations on objects (count, compute stats, etc…)

+~Update attributes of an object

-~Destroy an object/n
+~Destroy an object

-We will also  implement the cmd module and the readline library
+We will also  implement the cmd module that allows us to start the command interpreter by defining the subclass of the cmd and running the script with the python command.